Thursday, April 16, 2020

 STARCROSSED.
 ABC Television, USA, 1985, color, 90 min.
 Directed by Jeffrey Bloom.
 Cinematography by Gil Hubbs.
 Starring James Spader, Belinda Bauer, Peter Kowanko, Clark Johnson, Ed Groenenberg, Roland Groenenberg, James Kidnie and Chuck Shamata.

 Starcrossed is a "Made-for-TV" low budget knockoff of John Carpenter's successful movie Starman, but with equally fleshed out characters and a superior, more poignant romance thanks to the terrific chemistry between Belinda Bauer and James Spader.
 Bauer plays a desperate alien, stranded on earth and pursued by both rogue aliens (her own kind) and a shadowy government agency (Men-in-Black).
-There's action galore here, featuring blasting lasers and glittering explosions, and it's all supported by a weird (but smooth) electro-jazz type modern score.
+There's action here, featuring blasting lasers and glittering explosions, and it's all supported by a weird (but relatively smooth) electro-jazz type modern score (note the CD album above).
 Unfortunately, the special effects are substandard of their type, which will likely disappoint most science fiction fans.
-But, if you're looking for a star-crossed love story (literally speaking that is), you won't find many films out there to equal this little television quickie.
+But, if you're looking for a star-crossed love story (literally speaking that is), you won't find many movies out there to equal this little television quickie.

 * * * * * * * * * *